neo4j/neo4j-javascript-driver/README.md

 1. **Minor** You can no longer pass a TypedArray, such as a Float32Array, to the driver and get it translated to a list of numbers by the driver.
 To send a TypedArray as a regular list, you will need to use Array.from()
 2. **Major** Raw bytes can no longer be sent using an Int8Array, which was the correct way to send them before.
 Bytes will now be sent and recieved as ArrayBuffers.
 These are the object that is wrapper by a Int8Array, so it is not a complex code change, but existing code that is used to read or write raw bytes **WILL** break.

+UPDATED NOTE: To make the migration simpler, a config option `useVectorTypes` has been introduced that's enabled by default.
+Disabling this option will avoid both of these breaking changes, at the cost of not supporting vector types.

 A number of pieces of example code can be found in the Vector types examples test file [here](./packages/neo4j-driver/test/vector-examples.test.js)

 The Vector type is not yet supported on the Bolt Protocol, so in this preview they are actually sent and stored as Lists of Float64.
 This means that any vector written with this preview will not actually be stored as a vector, and when read from the database it will again be a list of numbers.

-The vector test files have mock lines to convert the returned lists into the vectors they will be in the final version.
+NOTE: The vector test files have mock lines to convert the returned lists into the vectors they will be in the final version.

 ## Example code